There’s something really special about group presentations.

 As a result of that feedback, we change the role of the lead presenter to be more of an emcee than an expert.
 In the second presentation, the lead presenter introduced the team and summed up the content of the presentation at the end, and that was it.
 Interestingly, the audience saw him as a better leader in the second presentation, because he had so many skilled experts on his team.
 (He didn’t have to boast.
 They could see it.)

-Only Add Presenters to the Group Who Can Add Value to the Presentation Purpose (End Goal).
+4) Only Add Presenters to the Group Who Can Add Value to the Presentation Purpose (End Goal).

-One of the biggest learning curves that we had to experience was to not try to force every team member into doing SOMETHING in the presentation.
-If you recall, I mentioned that we got the feedback early on that the audience wanted to hear from the team.
-Well, we took that to the extreme, and we started having every team member give part of the presentation.
 We did this even if that particular team member had nothing to add to the end goal.
 For instance, the project manager gave a very compelling deliver of the schedule and how the team would adhere to the timeline.
 Then, because the group hadn’t heard from one of the engineers, he gave a presentation on change orders.
 That wasn’t really his area of expertise, but he didn’t have a speaking part, so the group gave him that part.
-It was mediocre at best.
-It would have been better to just have him there for the Q&A session at the end in case some engineering questions were asked.

 My family went on a cruise last year on New Years Eve.
-It was great, but they had a New Year party where they had the head of every department on the ship get recognition before the distributed the free champagne.
+It was great, but they had a New Years party where they had the head of every department on the ship get recognition before they distributed the free champagne.
 It took forever.
 And, from my perspective, most of the people who were introduced were of no importance to my trip.
 So, don’t insert more presenters than you absolutely need to.
 Get your audience to the free champagne as fast as you can.

-Assign Roles in the Presentation Based on the Expertise of Each Presenter.
+5) Assign Roles in the Presentation Based on the Expertise of Each Presenter.

 Just as in the prior tip, don’t try to force presenters to speak about topics outside of their expertise just to give them face-time with the audience.
 In the movie Inglorious Bastards, after having most of their team killed in a bar shoot-out, the Americans re-group to assign undercover roles.
 They are going to play Italian movie makers, and they assign the roles based on the amount of Italian that each person knows.